AndreTeixeira1998/overleafwiki/nginx-as-a-reverse-proxy.md

+The ShareLaTeX web service runs on port 3000 by default.
+We recommend running a reverse proxy in front of it which listens on port 80.

-Below is an example nginx config file which is not dissimilar to the one used to run www.sharelatex.com.
-You will need to have nginx 1.4 or greater for websocket support.
+Below is an example Nginx config file which is similar to the one used at http://www.sharelatex.com.
+You will need to have Nginx 1.4 or greater for websocket support.

 	server {
 		listen         80;
-		server_name    custom.sharelatex.com;
+		server_name    my.domain.example.com;

 		set $static_path /PATH_TO_SHARELATEX/public;